marqo-ai/marqo/examples/MultiModalSearch/article.md

 ```

-We can now [define mappings](https://marqo.pages.dev/0.0.21/API-Reference/mappings/) objects to determine how we want to combnine the different fields.
+We can now [define mappings](https://marqo.pages.dev/0.0.21/API-Reference/mappings/) objects to determine how we want to combine the different fields.
 We can then index the documents.

 ```python
 # define how we want to combined